renzibei/fph-table/CONTRIBUTING.md

 The same workflows run on pushes to `master`, and on a manual run there.
-Those compare against the commit before, and the commit under test has already landed, so asm, counters and callgrind report rather than gate — a difference becomes a warning annotation instead of a red check. `sizeof` still gates there, and needs nothing else to: the baseline file travels in the commit that moves the sizes, so the push that merges it compares the new sizes against the new file.
+Those compare against the commit before, and the commit under test has already landed, so asm, counters and callgrind report rather than gate — a difference becomes a warning annotation instead of a red check.

+`sizeof` still gates there.
+Usually it has nothing to do, because the baseline file travels in the commit that moves the sizes.
+It is not guaranteed: two pull requests that each add a member and each regenerate the baseline write the *same* new file, so git merges them without a conflict and `master` ends up with both members and a baseline describing one.
+If that happens the push goes red, and the fix is a follow-up commit with `tests/ci/update-baselines.sh --sizeof`.
+It gates rather than reports because the recorded file stays wrong until someone rewrites it, and reporting would leave the next pull request red for a difference it did not introduce.

 On the first push of a branch there is nothing to compare against; the gates build this revision's side anyway, say that there was no base, and measure